Galaxy Macau Celebrates A Trio Of Prestigious Accolades From Travel + Leisure China, The Ttg China Travel Awards, And The Vogue Hong Kong Beauty Award...

+was ranked in 'China's Top 100 Hotels' by Travel + Leisure, Andaz Macau

+was named 'Best New Hotel in China' at the TTG China Travel Awards, and Banyan Tree Spa Macau

-Galaxy Macau ranked in 'China's Top 100 Hotels' by Travel + Leisure China.
+was recognized as the 'Best Hotel Spa' at the Vogue Hong Kong Beauty Awards 2024.
+Galaxy Macau ranked in China's Top 100 Hotels' by Travel + Leisure China.

 For more high-resolution images, please download from the following link: